FBar000/BalChemEq/README.md

 ## Usage

-This project is intended as a collection of separate tools; each method has documentation.
-In any case, here is a guide for using the package to balance chemical equations.
+This project is intended as a collection of separate tools to be tailored to individual needs; each method has documentation.
+A summary of the files and their contents follows:

 ### Equation Criteria

-Conceptually, the programs in this project support chemical equations that encode exactly one chemical reaction.
-The reactant and product sides are separated by a colon (`:`) (E.g. `H2 + O2 : H2O`).

-When implementing such an equation in a string, the following 'mechanical' criteria must also be met:
+The programs are designed to read equations in a specific format.

+General rules for the equation:
-- The input only contains " ", "+", ":", "(", ")", and letters and numbers
+- It contains only " ", "+", ":", "(", ")", and letters and numbers
-- There is exactly one ":" separating the reactant and product sides of the equation
+- There is one ":" that separates the sides of the equation
-- If there is whitespace between two letters, there is also a "+"
-- Terms begin with uppercase letters
 - Parentheses are balanced

-- Substrings from lowercase to earliest uppercase (right->left) contain only alphabetical characters (For a lowercase character, there is an unbroken string of letters to the left that contains an uppercase letter)
+Specific rules for terms:
+- Terms begin with upper-case letters
+- Whitespace does not occur within terms of the equation
+- Lower-case letters must only occur after letters

+The `main.py` file demonstrates usage of the package's main features.

 ### Balance a Chemical Equation

-Given an unbalanced chemical equation as a string, `S`,  `BCE.balanceChemicalEquation(S)` evaluates to the string with the balanced chemical equation.
+Given an unbalanced chemical equation as a string, `equation_string`,  `BCE.balanceChemicalEquation(equation_string)` evaluates to the string with the balanced chemical equation.

 ```
->>> import BCE
+import src.BCE as BCE
->>> S = 'H2 + O2 : H2O'
+equation_string = 'H2 + O2 : H2O'
->>> BCE.balanceChemicalEquation(S)
+print(BCE.balanceChemicalEquation(equation_string))
 '2 H2 + O2 : 2 H2O'
 ```